 This one doesn't require anything fancy, just a bag of cotton balls, paint, glue and construction paper.
 To create a baby chick, take a yellow piece of circular construction paper and glue cotton balls to it.
-Then take yellow paint and paint over the cotton balls.
+Then, take yellow paint and paint over the cotton balls.
 Once it's dry, you can add all sorts of things to it — googly eyes, card stock hands, cutout feet and, of course, a beak.

-2. Shaving Cream Eggs
+3. Shaving Cream Eggs

 The designs are endless; you can make swirls or a marble look, straight lines or even hearts.
-After the design you want is achieved, take those eggs for a dip in the shaving cream paint face down.
+After the design you want is achieved, take those cardstock eggs for a dip in the shaving cream paint face down.
 After you press them onto the shaving cream, wipe off any excess shaving cream and let it dry.
-The result is a beautiful spring time egg!
+The result is a beautiful springtime egg!
 Get creative and make other shapes as well.

-3. Pipe Cleaner Bunnies and Carrots
+4. Pipe Cleaner Bunnies and Carrots

 Take your pipe cleaner and wrap it tightly around a pencil or pen to make a coil.
-Take another pipe cleaner and shape it into an M. This will be the bunny ears.
-Stick the M through the coil and pull down until you see the bottom sticking out.
-Fold over those two pieces for the bunny's feet.
-Add google eyes and a pom-pom nose!
+Take another pipe cleaner and shape it into an “M”.
+This will be the bunny ears.
+Then, stick the M through the coil and pull down until you see the bottom sticking out.
+Fold over those two pieces for the bunny's feet, and add google eyes plus a pom-pom nose!

-4. Egg Sun Catcher
+Bonus Easy Easter Craft: Egg Sun Catcher

-For this project, you'll need clear contact paper, pretty flowers and leaves from outside.
-You'll also need a marker, scissors and tape.
+Now, let’s get started!
 Tape down a piece of contact paper to your table with the sticky side up.
 Draw a large egg with your marker.
 Stick the flower petals and leaves on the inside of the egg.
 You can create a design or just place them randomly across the paper.